Tschaul/iridanus-server/README.md

 - chose color in game lobby

 # Some Ideas

+- command points: regenerate (capacitor charge curve) to a maximum equal to population count over 1 to 2 weeks. can be spent on buffs per ship:
+    - speed: fleet warps faster
+    - aggressive: more damage
+    - defensive: takes less damage
+    - convincing: capture worlds faster/easier

 - 4 classes of ships: freighter for cargo and building industry, and three sizes of military fleets with one, two or three slots for upgrades.
 Upgrades would be chosable in ship designer from those bought with research/developement.